When Should My Child Start GCSE Tuition?

 4. GCSE Content Is Introduced Earlier Than You Think

+Many schools begin GCSE content in Year 9 -- and some even introduce elements in Year 8.
 If your child waits until Year 10 to begin tuition, they may already be behind on early GCSE material.

 Signs Your Child Might Benefit from Year 8 Tuition

-Tuition in Year 8 isn’t just for struggling students.
+Tuition in Year 8 is not just for struggling students.
+Your child may benefit if:

-They rush and make careless mistakes.
+They rush and make careless mistakes

-They lack confidence in Maths or Science.
+They lack confidence in Maths or Science

-They avoid homework in these subjects.
+They avoid homework in these subjects

-You want them aiming for higher-tier GCSE grades.
+You want them aiming for higher-tier GCSE grades

-Tuition at this stage is about strengthening and extending — not emergency intervention.
+Tuition at this stage is about strengthening and extending -- not emergency intervention.

 What Happens If You Wait?

-Year 8: “They’re doing okay.”
+Year 8: 'They are doing okay.'

-Year 9: “They’re finding it harder.”
+Year 9: 'They are finding it harder.'

-Year 11: “We need urgent tuition.”
+Year 11: 'We need urgent tuition.'

+Tuition becomes intensive rather than developmental.
 Starting in Year 8 changes the trajectory.
-Instead of firefighting, you’re building steadily.
+Instead of firefighting, you are building steadily.

 What Should Year 8 Tuition Focus On?

-Year 8 tuition shouldn’t feel like GCSE cramming.
+Year 8 tuition should not feel like GCSE cramming.
+It should focus on:

 Algebra fluency